luminus-framework/luminus/resources/public/md/html_templating.md

   (:use [selmer.parser :only [render-file]]))

 (defn index [request]
-  (render-file "example/views/templates/index.html"
+  (render-file "templates/index.html"
                {:name "John"}))
 ```

 The `render-file` function expects the templates to be found at a path relative
-to the `src` folder of the application.
+to the `resources` folder of the application.

 Above, we passed in a string as the value for the variable `name`.
 However, we're not restricted to strings and can pass in any type we like.